Gundy: Hurts makes Oklahoma’s spread look like the wishbone

 “It’s triple-option just disguised in the spread is all it is,” Gundy said.
 “So we’ve got to stop the quarterback, we’ve got to tackle him, we’ve got to get him down.”

-Gundy’s assessment may be an oversimplification, but Hurts is the key component for the nation’s top-ranked offense as the eighth-ranked Sooners (10-1, 7-1 Big 12) prepare to face No. 21 Oklahoma State (8-3, 5-3) on Saturday.
+Gundy’s assessment may be an oversimplification, but Hurts is the key component for the nation’s top-ranked offense as the seventh-ranked Sooners (10-1, 7-1 Big 12, No. 7 CFP) prepare to face No. 21 Oklahoma State (8-3, 5-3, No. 21 CFP) on Saturday.

 “It’s a one-man show,” Gundy said three times after being asked about Oklahoma’s offense.